averni/munin-solr/README.md

 Core Alias:

 Dots has a special meaning when used in munin plugin names.
-If the core you need to monitor have "." inside you must define a dots free alias:
+If the core you need to monitor have "." inside you must define a dot-free alias:

     env.solr4_coresalias core_1_it:core_1.it core_1_en:core_1.en

     ln -s /usr/share/munin/plugins/solr4_.py /etc/munin/plugins/solr_qps_core_1_it_select